fzyzcjy/flutter_rust_bridge/website/docs/guides/lifetimes/alternatives.md

 ## Shared ownership

 One alternative approach is to use shared ownership.
-For example, for the example above, we can rewrite as:
+For example, we can write something like:

 ```rust
 struct MyStruct {